BradCoffield/APIs-for-librarians/_archivedotorg/librivox-random.md

 Currently everything is displayed in one vertical column.
 It would be possible to have items in multiple vertical columns but doing that would depend on the code situation of where you were using it.
 If you want multiple columns, I'm willing to help so just contact the project using the form in the footer of this page.

-Overly long item descriptions are being hidden behind a link ("read more").
-When clicked that will expand and show the rest of the description.
-You can choose to not do this, or you can modify the number of characters that are permitted to be displayed.
+Descriptions are started but then hidden behind a 'Read More/Less' link which, when clicked, will expand and show the rest of the description.
+Some descriptions are very long and our code helps ensure a consistent visual style while still giving the use access the information they may desire.

 ## The Code